 Sandra Kooij is voorzitter van

-- The international DIVA Foundation, die zich inzet om het Diagnostisch Interview voor ADHD (DIVA 2.0) dat bij PsyQ Den Haag werd ontwikkeld, te vertalen in 20 talen en gratis ter beschikking te stellen ten behoeve van zorgvuldige diagnostiek van ADHD bij volwassenen in Europa en daarbuiten
+The international DIVA Foundation, die zich inzet om het Diagnostisch Interview voor ADHD bij volwassenen (DIVA-5) dat bij PsyQ Den Haag werd ontwikkeld, te vertalen in 29 talen en tegen geringe kosten ter beschikking te stellen ten behoeve van zorgvuldige diagnostiek van ADHD bij volwassenen wereldwijd.

 English summary 'Development Expertise Center Adult ADHD in The Netherlands'